bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 When you hit the first tab, nothing happens.
 That is because there are multiple files in the directory which start with `small-0`.
 Thus, the shell does not know which one to fill in.
 When you hit tab again, the shell will list the possible choices.
+In order to get it to select the one that you want, you need to get to *point of difference* - the character at which a filename becomes unique.
+In this case, that will be the number 1, and see.. as soon as I type it, the rest of the file name fills in!

 You'll notice that the terminal is now waiting for you to finish typing the name of the file, but we want to move forward without doing anything with any of those files.
 In order to get back to a new line, type `ctrl + c`.
 This works no matter what you are doing on the command line - if you want to stop doing what you are doing, hit `ctrl + c`.

 **Handy Sidenote:** Tab completion can also fill in the names of programs.
 For example, enter `e<tab><tab>`.
 You will see the name of every program that starts with an `e`.
 One of those is `echo`.
 If you enter `ec<tab>` you will see that tab completion works.

 ### Full vs. Relative Paths

 The `cd` command takes an argument which is the directory name.
 Directories can be specified using either a *relative path* or a *full path*.
 The directories on the computer are arranged into a hierarchy.
 The full path tells you where a directory is in that hierarchy.
 Navigate to the home directory.
 Now, enter the `pwd` command and you should see:

 ```bash
 /home/swc
 ```

 which is the full name of your home directory.
 This tells you that you are in a directory called `swc`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
 So, to summarize: `swc` is a directory in `home` which is a directory in `/`.

-Now enter the following command, and don't forget to use tab completion to help you along:
+Now enter the following command, and don't forget to use tab completion to help you along, because I definitely will be:

 ```bash
 ls /home/swc/workshops/lessons/shell/data/hidden